Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 The number of distinct IP downloads of `Bioconductor` software packages  for July, August and September were 36900, 36749, and 36618 respectively for an average of 36756.
-This is down slightly from last quarter's average of 38243.
 A full summary of package download stats is available [here](http://www.bioconductor.org/packages/stats/).